-- The two frequent EMS user projects enrolled 114 persons between July 2015 and March 2018. - The San Diego project has not enrolled any new patients since December 2016 because its community paramedics were reassigned to traditional 911 response crews.
-Effective January 2018, the project manager was also reassigned, ending the project. - The projects potentially avoided costs of \$582,000 by, reducing ambulance transports and ED visits.
-A substantial share of potential savings accrued to ambulance transport agencies and hospitals because a large percentage of patients were uninsured.
+- The three Frequent EMS User projects enrolled 260 persons between July 2015 and March 2019.

+- The San Diego project suspended operations in December 2017 due to a lack of funding but relaunched in June 2019.

+- San Francisco launched a new Frequent EMS User project in September 2018.

+- The projects potentially avoided costs of \$1

+million by reducing ambulance transports and

+ED visits.
+A substantial share of potential

+savings accrued to ambulance transport

+agencies and hospitals because a large

+percentage of patients were uninsured.

-The two frequent EMS user projects enroll people who call 911 and/or who have ED visits frequently and whose use of emergency services is not routinely warranted by their medical condition.
+The three Frequent EMS User projects enroll people who call 911 and/or who have ED visits frequently and whose use of emergency services is not routinely warranted by their medical condition.
 The goal of these projects is to reduce frequent EMS users' dependence on EMS agencies and EDs for care.
-Community paramedics assess patients' physical, psychological, and social needs and provide individualized case management to link them with nonemergency services.
+Community paramedics assess patients' physical, psychological, and social needs and provide individualized case management to link them with providers of nonemergency services.
 Patients remain enrolled in the projects until community paramedics believe that the patients no longer need the project's services.
-Criteria for determining that a patient no longer needs services emphasize reaching important individual milestones, such as obtaining housing or maintaining sobriety.
+Criteria for determining that a patient no longer needs services emphasize reaching important individual milestones, such as reduced frequency of 911 calls, obtaining housing, or maintaining sobriety.